War crimes tribunal ICC says it has been hacked | Law-Order

 War crimes tribunal ICC says it has been hacked

-Highly sensitive documents at the ICC could include anything from evidence to names of protected witnesses, though the court did not disclose what part of its systems had been accessed.
-The court said in its statement that it was continuing to "analyse and mitigate the impact of this incident" with the assistance of the Dutch government.
+in securing the court's information systems and hope that the situation will be resolved promptly," she said.
+The Dutch intelligence agency (AIVD) said in its 2022 annual report that the ICC was "of interest to Russia because it is investigating possible Russian war crimes in Georgia and Ukraine".

-The International Criminal Court (ICC) on Tuesday disclosed a hacking incident, a breach at one of the world's most high-profile international institutions.
+The International Criminal Court (ICC) said on Tuesday its computer system had been hacked, a breach at one of the world's most high-profile international institutions and one that handles highly sensitive information about war crimes.
 The ICC said it had detected unusual activity on its computer network at the end of last week, prompting a response that was still ongoing.
 A spokesperson declined to comment on how serious the hack was, whether it has been fully resolved, or who might be behind it.

 The court said in its statement that it was continuing to "analyse and mitigate the impact of this incident" with the assistance of the Dutch government.
 It said it was also taking steps to strengthen its cybersecurity.
-"Priority is also being given to ensuring that the core work of the court continues," the statement said.
+A spokesperson for the Dutch Justice Ministry confirmed the country's National Cyber Security Centre was supporting the investigation but declined further comment.

+The president of the ICC's bar association, Marie-Hélène Proulx, said lawyers for defendants and victims had been impacted "in the same manner as the court's staff" by unspecified security measures taken in response to the incident.
+"We commend efforts ... in securing the court's information systems and hope that the situation will be resolved promptly," she said.

-The Dutch intelligence agency (AIVD) said in its 2022 annual report that the ICC is "of interest to Russia because it is investigating possible Russian war crimes in Georgia and Ukraine".
+The Dutch intelligence agency (AIVD) said in its 2022 annual report that the ICC was "of interest to Russia because it is investigating possible Russian war crimes in Georgia and Ukraine".
 In June 2022, the AIVD disclosed it had found a Russian military agent posing as a Brazilian in an attempt to infiltrate the court.
-In August 2023, ICC Prosecutor Karim Khan said that cyber attacks could be part of future war crimes investigations and warned that the ICC itself could be vulnerable and should strengthen its defences.
+In August 2023, ICC Prosecutor Karim Khan said that cyber attacks could be part of future war crimes investigations.
+He warned that the ICC itself could be vulnerable and should strengthen its defences.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)